 A gap year is anything but a year off.
-Deciding to defer university for a semester or a year is often the most important educational decision a student makes, and is supported by top colleges and universities.
+Deciding to defer university for a semester or a year is often the most important educational decision a student makes, and is supported by top universities.
 Gap years are formative experiences that encourage personal growth while helping students determine how they want to spend the next four years and beyond.

 Our Rustic Gap Year Semesters are more traditional gap year travel programs, focusing on community service and adventure travel.
 Students spend a semester exploring a region of the world (Latin America, South East Asia, or the South Pacific), experiencing the best of what the region has to offer.

 Surround yourself with sun, sand, and surf as you travel to the far reaches of the South Pacific.
 Visit Fiji, New Zealand, and Australia on this marine- focused, high-energy semester.
 In Fiji, splash in waterfalls, soak in the laid-back island life, and live with a homestay family in the rural highlands.
 Venture through New Zealand, and find incredible adventures at every turn.
 Spot dolphins and penguins and marvel at breathtaking landscapes.
 In Australia, learn how to surf and scuba dive, and earn certificates in Wilderness First Aid and surf life saving.